Phoenix Mold Remediation Services

 Basements and bathrooms are common areas where trapped moisture leads to mold, but mold can grow anywhere and on any surface with sufficient moisture.

 Water damage from flooding, high humidity, and plumbing leaks are more dramatic causes of excess moisture that allows mold to grow inside the home.
-Seemingly minor bathroom water damage can turn into a major mold removal project if it’s neglected.
+Seemingly minor bathroom water damage can turn into a major mold remediation project if it’s neglected.